One of the key differences between No-Limit and Limit Hold'em is the ability to size your bets.

 In addition to the size of the bet, position can play an important role in controlling the size of the pot.
 Having position makes it significantly easier to build a pot (when you wish to do so), while also allowing you to play a smaller pot when that is desirable.

-Decisions on the Flop
+Control the Pot on the Flop

 Quite often, your hand is defined on the flop.
 Generally speaking, you'll either flop to your hand or you won't.
 Of course, sometimes you'll flop a relatively strong hand, but not a monster - a hand such as second pair or top pair with a modest kicker, for example.